 Even if American evangelicals aren’t alone in managing their intellectual quandaries, Worthen has provided an illuminating account of how their tensions—the “struggle to reconcile reason with revelation, heart with head, and private piety with the public square”—have energized their activities and characterize their history.

 Apostles of Reason: The Crisis of Authority in American Evangelicalism by Molly Worthen.
-Oxford, 2013, 352pp.
+Oxford University Press, 2013, 352pp.